 What Does the P0405 Code Mean?

-The P0405 code indicates some problem with the Exhaust Gas Recirculation system.
-It is triggered when the PCM does not detect a certain degree of change in the manifold air pressure as the EGR valve activates.
-In some cars, several drive cycles are required before the trouble code triggers while in some vehicles the “check engine light” illuminates as soon as the first indication of a change in the rate of flow of exhaust gas recirculation is received.
+Code P0405 indicates a problem with the exhaust gas recirculation system.
+It is triggered when the PCM fails to detect some change in manifold air pressure when the EGR valve is activated.
+Some vehicles require several driving cycles before the fault code is triggered, while on some vehicles the “check engine light” lights up when the first sign of a change in the exhaust gas recirculation flow rate is received.

-Modern vehicles also use an EGR position sensor that monitors the opening and closing position of the EGR valve.
-The information from the EGR position sensor is sent to the PCM which then decides the flow of exhaust gasses depending on how much the EGR valve opens.
-If the PCM calculation does not match with the data transmitted by the sensor, the P0405 code triggers.
+Modern vehicles also use an EGR position sensor that monitors the open and closed position of the EGR valve.
+The information from the EGR position sensor is sent to the PCM, which then decides on the exhaust gas flow rate depending on how much the EGR valve opens.
+If the calculation of the PCM does not match the data sent by the sensor, the P0405 code is triggered.

 |P0405 Trouble Code||Check Engine Light Illuminates|

 |Damaged EGR Valve|

 Clogged EGR pathway

 Carbon buildup on EGR Valve

 |Inspect the wiring to EGR sensor and ensure the connection is secure|